The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

 More information coming

 I am continuously revising and simplifying the KSModel.
-I talk about the KSModel in the twice daily, 7-day a week crypto updates I do on YouTube.
+I talk about the KSModel daily, 7-day a week, crypto updates I do on YouTube.

 A call to the community

-Tops and bottoms are always based on probabilities, not certainty.
+Tops and bottoms are always based on probabilities.
 The KS Model is a probabilistic model.
-It may happen, or may not.
-But it is a guide.

-Trading Bitcoin is difficult, best of luck to everyone out there.
+Trading Bitcoin is challenging; best of luck to everyone out there.
 I hope this article gives benefit.

 About the author

-Ken is a trader, for many decades, who specializes in technical analysis and seeks to keep others on the right side of the trade and the market.
+Ken has been a trader specializing in technical analysis for many decades and seeking to keep others on the right side of the trade and the market.

 He is the former Chairman of the International Intangible Management Standards Institute.
-He is the author of Intangible Management: Tools for Solving the Accounting and Management Crisis (Academic Press, 2002), Intangible Finance Standards: Advances in Fundamental and technical Analysis (Academic Press, 2005); Leveraging Knowledge, Time and Technology (IIMSI Press, 1998).
-He was a pioneer in the fields of Time Valuation, Knowledge Management, Intellectual Capital Management, and Intangible Management.
+He is the author of Intangible Management: Tools for Solving the Accounting and Management Crisis (Academic Press, 2002), Intangible Finance Standards: Advances in Fundamental and Technical Analysis (Academic Press, 2005), Leveraging Knowledge, Time and Technology (IIMSI Press, 1998).
+He was a pioneer in Time Valuation, Knowledge Management, Intellectual Capital Management, and Intangible Management.
 He has been a keynote speaker at more than 300 events internationally.
-Ken commenced lecturing statistics at 18 years of age, and is an actuarial scholarship holder.
+Ken commenced lecturing statistics at 18 years of age and is an actuarial scholarship holder.